onsi/gomega/docs/index.md

 ```

 In its most basic form, `IgnoringCreator` succeeds if `ACTUAL` contains a
-groutine where the name of the function creating the goroutine matches
+goroutine where the name of the function creating the goroutine matches
 `CREATORNAME`, causing `HaveLeaked` to filter out the matched goroutine(s) as
 non-leaky. `IgnoringCreator` uses `==` for comparing the creator function name.